-This layer is only composed of two values: 1 (covered), 0 (not covered).
+This map is retrieved as a layer corresponding to the worldwide coverage composed of two values: 1 (covered), and 0 (not covered).

-Global coverage display example can be found on https://www.sigfox.com/en/coverage.
+An example of displaying global coverage can be found on https://www.sigfox.com/en/coverage.

 This operation is done in two steps:

 - Get a valid token to retrieve the coverage layer